 - You’ve removed all personal belongings/garbage/recycling.

 - All doors are closed and locked.

 Students are not allowed to leave belongings in their room.
 Property left behind will be considered abandoned and removal costs will be charged as indicated above.
-Residence is not responsible for abandoned items.
+Housing Services is not responsible for abandoned items.

 Non-perishable food items, clothing donations and electronic recycling

 Should you wish to donate any unopened, non-perishable food items that you have left over, clothes that you don’t want to take home, or printers/small appliances you no longer need, please watch your emails for more details.
 There may be donation bins available in April.
 Household items cannot be donated so please remove and donate at a local thrift store.

 Quiet hours are:

 Sunday to Thursday, 11 pm to 8 am

 Friday and Saturday 1 am to 8 am